 For thirteen of us, we all started together at McMahon Stadium… in the rain… with Too Cool Motorcycle School.
 Most of the riders in Calgary that get some sort of motorcycle training have found their way to Too Cool.
 They come highly recommended and dP is a graduate.

-Upon arrival we are all greeted by the energetic and friendly instructors, which does a lot to ease my anxiety.
+Upon arrival, we are all greeted by energetic and friendly instructors, which does a lot to ease my anxiety.

 While waiting for the lessons to begin, people wander a bit and look trepidatious, no one knows exactly how this will unfold.
 We introduce ourselves and I laugh a bit with other students about never remembering names because after years of teaching swimming lessons I have to lose one name in order to gain another, like remembering is a finite resource.
 It’s not lost on me that our head instructor Trevor knows and remembers all of our names immediately.

 We are assigned a bike that’s ours for the next day and a half.
 My first motorcycle is a Suzuki Marauder and I’m a little bit relieved.
 It seems like a slow, trustworthy, familiar type of bike… kinda like the family labrador: it’s happy to plod along and get a few head pats.
 Nothing fancy.
 Nothing that will throw me onto the ground during a brief hand or wrist spasm.

 We start from the beginning… the very very beginning… and push our bikes over to the top of a hill and turn them around.
 I name my bike Sally and remember that her license plate finishes with an “08.”
 I don’t want the embarrassment of forgetting which bike I was riding.

 We start with balance and I think back to my days as a swim instructor and making even the best of swimmers start every lesson with the front float.
 If you can’t do a front float effectively (and control your body with movements of your head) you won’t be able to swim effectively.
 In this case, we need to coast to the bottom of the hill with the bike off.